46th (North Midland) Division: 1918

 Brig-Gen John Campbell VC on Riqueval Bridge addresses men of the 137th (Staffordshire) Infantry Brigade after breaking the German's Hindenburg Line defences on 29 September 1918.

-The total losses for the Division between February 1915 and 11 November 1918 were: Officers, 275 killed, 1,104 wounded and 123 missing; Other Ranks, 3,475 killed, 21,285 wounded and 3,307 missing.
+The events on the Somme dogged the division, now under Major General Gerald Boyd, afterwards with a poor reputation until 29 September 1918, during the Hundred Days Offensive, when it re-established its name at the Battle of St Quentin Canal.
+Utilising life-belts and collapsible boats, it crossed the formidable obstacle of the canal and used scaling ladders to surmount the steep gradient of the opposite bank and captured multiple fortified machine-gun posts.

+The division's forward units were at Sains-du-Nord on 11 November 1918.

-During the war, it served in the First, Second, Third and Fifth Armies, and in the I, II, III, V, VII, XI, XIII, XIV, XVII and XVIII Corps.
+During the war, it served in the First, Second, Third and Fifth armies, and in the I, II, III, V, VII, XI, XIII, XIV, XVII and XVIII corps.
+Additionally, the 46th Division's total losses between February 1915, when it first went overseas, and 11 November 1918 were: officers, 275 killed, 1,104 wounded and 123 missing; other ranks, 3,475 killed, 21,285 wounded and 3,307 missing.

 Order of battle

 During the war, the composition of the division was as follows: